adap/flower/baselines/flanders/README.md

 To execute a single experiment with the default values in `conf/base.yaml`.

-To run custom experiments, you can override the defaults values like that:
+To run custom experiments, you can override the default values like that:

 ```bash
 python -m flanders.main dataset=income server.attack_fn=lie server.num_malicious=1